MKastek/GCP-ACE-exam/cloud-storage.md

     - [Parallel Composite Upload](https://cloud.google.com/storage/docs/parallel-composite-uploads)
         - Utilize if network and disk speed are not limiting factors.
 When doing parallel composite upload, a file is divided into up to 32 chunks and uploaded in parallel to temporary objects.
 The final object is recreated using the temporary objects, and the temporary objects are deleted.
     - Alternatively, for uploading large volumes of data (from hundreds of terabytes up to 1 petabyte), you can utilize **Transfer Appliance**.
 It is a hardware appliance you can use to securely migrate to Google Cloud Platform without disrupting business operations.

+### Pricing
+ Data storage pricing is based on the amount of data and storage type.

+### Cloud Storage Object Lifecycle Management
+- `Cloud Storage Object Lifecycle Management` allows you to define a set of rules that manage the lifecycle of your objects.
+The Age condition specifies the number of days since the object's creation.
+- The `SetStorageClass` action changes the storage class of objects within the bucket.
+Setting it to 90 days means that 90 days after the object's creation, it will be moved to Coldline Storage.
+- The Delete action specifies when the object should be deleted.

+Change storage class:
+`gsutil rewrite -s Coldline gs://PATH_TO_OBJECT`

+Creation and content type of objects:
+`gsutil stat gs://BUCKET_NAME/OBJECT_NAME`

+### Change storage class
+`gcloud storage rewrite -s Coldline gs://PATH_TO_OBJECT`

+### Metada in Cloud Storage object
+`gsutil stat gs://BUCKET_NAME/OBJECT_NAME`

+### Access to Cloud Storage
+Access is granted to Cloud Storage objects using IAM or access control lists (ACLs).
+When `uniform bucket-level access` is applied, users only have access through IAM roles and permissions.
+A users that could access objects before uniform bucket-level access is applied but not after must have had access through ACLs.